TJ Friedl Player Props: Reds vs. White Sox

 TJ Friedl At The Plate

-- Friedl leads Cincinnati with 34 hits and a team-best slugging percentage of .439.
+- Friedl leads Cincinnati in slugging percentage (.486) and total hits (36) this season.

-- Among qualified hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 57th, and he is 74th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 11th, his on-base percentage ranks 44th, and he is 50th in the league in slugging.

+- Friedl is batting .444 with one homer during his last games and is riding a four-game hitting streak.

-- He has homered in two of 32 games played this season, and in 1.7% of his plate appearances.
+- Looking at the 33 games he has played this season, he's went deep in three of them (9.1%), and in 2.4% of his trips to the plate.

-- Friedl has driven in a run in eight games this year (25.0%), including two games with multiple runs batted in.
+- Friedl has had at least one RBI in 27.3% of his games this season (nine of 33), with two or more RBI three times (9.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In nine of 32 games this season, he has scored, including multiple runs once.
+- In 10 of 33 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.